karanpandyaa/Applied-Machine-Learning/README.md

 ## 2)  [PCA and Linear Models](https://github.com/karanpandyaa/Applied-Machine-Learning/blob/main/PCA%20and%20Linear%20Models.pdf)

-In this project I explored linear projection, classification, and regression methods, again on digit recognition and temperature prediction.
+In this I explored linear projection, classification, and regression methods, again on digit recognition and temperature prediction.

 The aims of this were:
 - Become familiar with PCA, Linear Logistic Regression, SVM, and Linear Regression methods.
 - Gain practice using visualizations and analysis to better understand the models and their effectiveness